SUPScientist/supscientist.github.io/_posts/2018-06-01-bike-to-surf-month.md

 ### The Ride Log
 _868.9 cumulative cycling/surfing miles_

-I'm a few posts behind but don't worry&mdash;I'll fill this in ASAP!

 #### Day 30 (June 30, 2018): Moonlight/D Street&mdash;so I guess that happened...
 ![](../assets/img/for_posts/IMG_3730.jpg)